flype44/Vampire/AUDIO/README.md

 # PAULA specifications

-As reminder, below are the legacy `PAULA` specifications.
+As a reminder, below are the legacy `PAULA` specifications.

 ## AUDIO chip identifier register